aarnphm/aarnphm.github.io/content/dump/university/philo-1aa3/index.md

 ---

 An introduction to philosophy through the close reading of selected classical texts.
-Authors to be considered may include Plato, Descartes, Hobbes, Hume, Marx, Mill, Nietzsche, Russell, and De Beauvoir
+Authors to be considered may include Plato, Descartes, Hobbes, Hume, Marx, Mill, Nietzsche.

+The full notes can be found [[dump/university/philo-1aa3/All.pdf|here]], with all of the reference [[dump/university/philo-1aa3/1A3Reader(2019).pdf|text]].